-The coefficient file defines the variable trace gases allowed in the input profile (see section 3).
+The optical depth coefficient file defines the variable trace gases allowed in the input profile (see section 3).
 There are two points to be aware of in specifying what gaseous absorption needs to be included in the computation.
 The first is that the flag in the options structure for the gas of interest must be set to true.
 The second is that the coefficient file supplied must contain the coefficients for the gas of interest.
 The fewer gases simulated, the faster the code will run.
 In all cases, water vapour is a mandatory input.
 All other trace gases (O_3 , CO_2 , CO, N_2O , CH_4 , SO_2) are optional.
-Clear-sky MW simulations may also use a cloud liquid water input profile which is treated purely as an absorber in a similar manner to the gases.
+Clear-sky MW simulations may also use a cloud liquid water input profile which is treated purely as an absorber (no scattering).

 If the coefficient file contains coefficients for a particular gas (e.g. coefs%coef%nozone > 0) then a profile may be supplied for that gas.
 If you wish to provide profiles for the gas the relevant flag in opts (e.g. opts%rt_all%ozone_data) should be set to true.
 If the opts flag is set to false, the RTTOV background profile is used instead.
 This is necessary because the coefficients for the fixed gases will not include any gases which have specific variable gas coefficients and so the calculation will be in error if the variable gas calculation is not included.
 The reference profiles are contained in the REFERENCE_PROFILE section of the ASCII coefficient files: this section lists a "reference" profile and a "background" profile for each gas.
 It is the latter which is used when an optional gas input is omitted and in fact for all gases except SO2 the reference and background profiles are identical.
-For SO2 the background profile is a typical low concentration profile dataset used for training the optical depth coefficients.
+For SO2 the background profile is a typical low concentration profile emulating a typical anthropogenic scenario.
+For all other gases, the background profile is the mean profile of the profile dataset used for training the optical depth coefficients.
 For HDF5 coefficients the background gas profiles are in the /COEF/BKG_PRFL_MR dataset.

 Note that if you provide profiles for a gas which is not variable in the optical depth coefficient file, RTTOV will ignore the input gas profiles.
-Issues like this which are harmless to a simulation, but potentially indicate a configuration error, are flagged by the rttov_user_options_checkinput subroutine mentioned above (see Annex N).
+Issues like this which are harmless to a simulation, but potentially indicate a configuration error, can optionally be flagged by the rttov_user_options_checkinput subroutine mentioned above (see Annex N).